ViacomInc/data-point/packages/data-point/README.md

 Example at: [examples/reducer-function-error.js](examples/reducer-function-error.js)

-### <a name="object-reducer">Object Reducer</a>
+### Object Reducer

 These are plain objects where the value of each key is a [Reducer](#reducers).
 They're used to aggregate data or transform objects.
-You can add constants with the [constant](#reducer-constant) reducer helper, which is more performant than using a function reducer:
+You can add constants with the [constant](#constant) reducer helper, which is more performant than using a function reducer:

 ```js
 const { constant } = require('data-point')